A model for framed configuration spaces of points: Parallelized manifolds and the relation to earlier work

-In this case we may define an $\FM_n$ action on the (non-framed) configuration space $\FM_M$ directly.
-It is shown in \cite{CamposWillwacher2016,Idrissi2016} that, provided proper choices are made in the construction, there is a natural direct $\Graphs_n$-coaction on our model $\Graphs_M$ for $\FM_M$, that models the $\FM_n$-action on $\FM_M$.
-In this section we shall elucidate this action and describe the relation to the present work.
+In this case we may define a right $\FM_n$-action on the (non-framed) configuration space $\FM_M$ directly.
+It is shown in \cite{CamposWillwacher2016,Idrissi2016} that, provided proper choices are made in the construction, there is a natural $\Graphs_n$-coaction on our model $\Graphs_M$ for $\FM_M$.
+This coaction models the $\FM_n$-action on $\FM_M$.
+In this section, we shall elucidate this action and describe the relationship with the present work.

-To this end we note that the action of $\FM_n$ on $\FM_M$ in the parallelized setting may be obtained from the action of $\FM_n$ on $\FM_n^{\fr}$ and the section of the frame bundle $s$ as follows.
-First, $\FM_M$ may be considered as the pullback
+To this end, let us note that the action of $\FM_n$ on $\FM_M$ in the parallelized setting may be obtained from the action of $\FM_n$ on $\FM_n^{\fr}$ and from the section of the frame bundle $s$ as follows.
+The space $\FM_M$ is the pullback:

-Then the action of $\FM_n$ may be recovered by functoriality of the pullback, as the dashed edge in the following map of pullback squares:
+The action of $\FM_n$ may be recovered by functoriality of the pullback, as the dashed edge in the following map of pullback squares: